-To find the square root of a number that is not a perfect square, it is necessary to find an approximate answer by using the procedure given in Example .
+To find the square root of a number that is not a perfect square, it will be necessary to find an approximate answer by using the procedure given in Example

 Square roots of nonperfect squares can be approximated, looked up in tables, or found by using a calculator.
-You may want to keep these two in mind, because they are commonly used.
+You may want to keep these two in mind:

 Sometimes you will have to simplify square roots, or write them in simplest form.
-In fractions, can be simplified to .
+In fractions, can be reduced to .
 In square roots, can be simplified to .

 There are two main methods to simplify a square root.

-In Example , it is not so obvious that the largest perfect square is 144, so method 2 is probably the faster method.
+, it is not so obvious that the largest perfect square is 144, so Method 2 is probably the faster method.

-Remember: Most square roots cannot be simplified since they are already in simplest form, such as , , .
+Many square roots cannot be simplified because they are already in simplest form, such as , , and .